HiDeaUp/deaup-native-app/readme.md

 You can also run `yarn ios` or `yarn android` to run the app directly on the respective device.

+### Cleanup Code

+1. Verify if the code syntax follows the Prettier rules `yarn prettier:check`
+2. To fix the indentation/code styling `yarn prettier:fix`

 ## THe Cook

 **[Pierre-Henry Soria](https://ph7.me)**.
 A super passionate and mission-driven software engineer! 😊 I'm also a true cheese 🧀, dark chocolate, and espresso lover! 😋